bitcoindevkit/bitcoindevkit.org/docs/_blog/fee_estimation_for_light_clients_part_3.md

 [^MAE]: MAE is Mean Absolute Error, which is the average of the series built by the absolute difference between the real value and the estimation.
 [^drift]: drift like MAE, but without the absolute value
-[^minimum relay fee]: Most node won't relay transactions with fee lower than the min relay fee, which has a default of `1.0`
+[^minimumrelayfee]: Most node won't relay transactions with fee lower than the min relay fee, which has a default of `1.0`
-[^disabled bloom filter]: An important issue emerged after the article came out, a bitcoin core client with bloom filter disabled (default as of 0.21) doesn't serve the mempool via p2p.
+[^disabledbloomfilter]: An important issue emerged after the article came out, a bitcoin core client with bloom filter disabled (default as of 0.21) doesn't serve the mempool via p2p.

 [Part 1]: /blog/2021/01/fee-estimation-for-light-clients-part-1/
 [Part 2]: /blog/2021/01/fee-estimation-for-light-clients-part-2/